On This Page

 Why Visit Fiji?

 Fiji warmly welcomes visitors as the South Pacific's genuinely friendliest island nation where enthusiastic 'Bula!' greetings echo constantly across 333 tropical islands (some sources count over 300, with around 110 permanently inhabited), traditional kava ceremonies welcome guests to remote villages with ancient Melanesian hospitality rituals, and pristine coral reefs absolutely teeming with colorful tropical fish surround picture-perfect white-sand beaches beneath swaying coconut palms—all while the famous Cloud 9 floating bar serves tropical cocktails and wood-fired pizzas literally in the middle of impossibly turquoise ocean waters making it one of the world's most unique drinking spots.
 This scattered Melanesian archipelago (pop.
-930,000, ethnically about 57% indigenous Fijian, 37% Indo-Fijian descendants of Indian laborers) spreads across a massive 1.3 million square kilometers of Pacific Ocean—with only approximately 110 islands permanently inhabited, leaving over 220 islands as pristine uninhabited tropical getaways accessible only by boat.
+930,000, ethnically about 63% iTaukei indigenous Fijian, 33% Indo-Fijian descendants of Indian laborers) spreads across a massive 1.3 million square kilometers of Pacific Ocean—with only approximately 110 islands permanently inhabited, leaving over 220 islands as pristine uninhabited tropical getaways accessible only by boat.

-Viti Levu (Fiji's largest main island) hosts Nadi's international gateway airport serving direct flights from Australia, New Zealand, and Los Angeles, plus administrative capital Suva, yet the real magic absolutely happens on the outer islands: the stunning Yasawa Islands chain's backpacker-friendly beach bures (traditional thatched huts, from around FJ$40 for dorms, FJ$90+ for simple beach bures per night) offering affordable paradise, Mamanuca Islands' collection of luxury resorts positioned mere 20-45 minutes by boat from Nadi airport, and the extremely remote Lau Group's virtually untouched atolls for serious adventurers.
+Viti Levu (Fiji's largest main island) hosts Nadi's international gateway airport serving direct flights from Australia, New Zealand, and Los Angeles, plus administrative capital Suva, yet the real magic absolutely happens on the outer islands: the stunning Yasawa Islands chain's backpacker-friendly beach bures (traditional thatched huts, from around $18 / FJ$39 for dorms, $40+ / FJ$89+ for simple beach bures per night) offering affordable paradise, Mamanuca Islands' collection of luxury resorts positioned mere 20-45 minutes by boat from Nadi airport, and the extremely remote Lau Group's virtually untouched atolls for serious adventurers.
 Fiji island-hopping reveals incredible diversity: Castaway Island's (Qalito Island) exclusive resort where Tom Hanks's movie wasn't filmed but captures that vibe, Beachcomber Island's legendary backpacker party atmosphere with nightly fire shows and bar crawls on a tiny coral cay, and authentic village homestays where welcoming indigenous Fijian locals share traditional lovo earth-oven feasts cooking fish, pork, and root vegetables underground for hours.
 The deeply rooted Fijian indigenous culture emphasizes community and hospitality above all else—the kava ceremony (sevusevu) welcomes guests with ceremonial communal drinking of the slightly narcotic muddy root beverage from coconut shells while sitting cross-legged, while mesmerizing meke traditional dances tell ancestral stories through rhythmic movement, chanting, and warrior displays.

-Cloud 9 floating platform (roughly 45 minutes by speedboat from Port Denarau; day trips typically cost around FJ$230–$250 / approximately $99–$108 including boat transfers and a FJ$60 bar tab credit, prices vary by operator) perfectly epitomizes Fiji's laid-back cool: a two-story bar/restaurant/lounge platform anchored semi-permanently in open turquoise waters, with resident DJs spinning house music, wood-fired pizzas served fresh, swim-up bar service, and jumping platform for diving into crystal-clear 28°C waters.
+Cloud 9 floating platform (roughly 45 minutes by speedboat from Port Denarau; day trips typically cost around $108–$118 / FJ$241–FJ$262 including boat transfers and bar tab credit, prices vary by operator) perfectly epitomizes Fiji's laid-back cool: a two-story bar/restaurant/lounge platform anchored semi-permanently in open turquoise waters, with resident DJs spinning house music, wood-fired pizzas served fresh, swim-up bar service, and jumping platform for diving into crystal-clear 28°C (82°F) waters.
 Diving and snorkeling absolutely excel throughout Fiji's waters: Rainbow Reef's famous soft corals between Taveuni and Vanua Levu (Great White Wall dive site), Beqa Lagoon's thrilling shark diving encounters with bull sharks, tiger sharks, and up to 8 species, and Great Astrolabe Reef's dramatic channels and walls attracting pelagic fish, manta rays, and occasional whale sharks.
-Yet Fiji remarkably balances ultra-luxury resort exclusivity (FJ$700–$3,000+ per night at places like Laucala, Kokomo, Turtle Island) with genuinely affordable budget backpacker options—the famous Yasawa Flyer Bula Pass (a 5-15 day hop-on hop-off ferry pass; expect prices in the mid-hundreds of FJ$ depending on duration and season—check current rates; island accommodation booked separately) lets budget travelers boat-hop between Yasawa Islands staying in beach bures and eating included meals.
+Yet Fiji remarkably balances ultra-luxury resort exclusivity (several thousand € per night at places like Laucala, Kokomo, Turtle Island—check current pricing) with genuinely affordable budget backpacker options—the famous Yasawa Flyer Bula Pass (a 5-15 day hop-on hop-off ferry pass; check current rates as prices vary by season and duration; island accommodation booked separately) lets budget travelers boat-hop between Yasawa Islands staying in beach bures and eating included meals.

 The eclectic food scene reflects Fiji's mixed population: Indo-Fijian curries, roti, and samosas (Indian population 37%), fresh kokoda (raw fish marinated in coconut cream and lime, Fiji's national dish), lovo feast plates with cassava and taro, and upscale resort fine dining featuring local seafood.
-With English widely spoken as an official language (alongside Fijian and Hindi), the famously relaxed 'Fiji time' laid-back pace where schedules are suggestions, consistently friendly locals who genuinely smile and wave, and year-round tropical warmth (23-31°C though November-April cyclone season brings occasional storms), Fiji delivers that quintessential South Pacific island paradise experience with genuine Melanesian warmth, spectacular diving, budget-to-luxury options, and the authentic cultural hospitality that makes visitors feel like honored guests rather than tourists.
+With English widely spoken as an official language (alongside Fijian and Hindi), the famously relaxed 'Fiji time' laid-back pace where schedules are suggestions, consistently friendly locals who genuinely smile and wave, and year-round tropical warmth (23-31°C / 73-88°F though November-April cyclone season brings occasional storms), Fiji delivers that quintessential South Pacific island paradise experience with genuine Melanesian warmth, spectacular diving, budget-to-luxury options, and the authentic cultural hospitality that makes visitors feel like honored guests rather than tourists.

 What to Do